 Succession Transition MD-AC persists for 100 years in the absence of fire, after which stands transition to LDC.

-Wildfire Transition High mortality wildfire (28.4% of fires) returns the patch to ED-A. Low mortality wildfire (71.6%) maintains the patch in MD-.
+Wildfire Transition High mortality wildfire (28.4% of fires) returns the patch to ED-A. Low mortality wildfire (71.6%) maintains the patch in MD- AC.

 Late Development – Closed (LDC)